xapp-ai/documentation/docs/channels/channel-lex.md

 - AWS Account and user with appropriate permissions to:
   - To create a Lex Bot
   - To create IAM Roles

-### What is the PostText URL?

-The PostFix URL is generated for you automatically when you leverage the provided CloudFormation script for deployment.
-It is a lambda exposed through API Gateway that calls your Lex bot's [PostText API](https://docs.aws.amazon.com/lex/latest/dg/API_runtime_PostText.html).
-The PostText is part of the Lex Runtime Service that receives user input and returns the bot's response.
-The PostText URL takes Stentor requests and then returns Stentor responses

 ## Setup